Serbia's World Cup 2022 Standings

 Serbia's World Cup history goes all the way back to the inaugural tournament in 1930, although back then what we now know as Serbia was part of the Kingdom of Yugoslavia.
-Two wins and a loss were enough to secure a fourth-placed finish at the sixteen-team tournament, and that remains the best ever finish by a Serbian / Yugoslavian team, which was equalled in the 1962 World Cup in Chile.
+Two wins and a loss were enough to secure a fourth-place finish at the sixteen-team tournament, and that remains the best-ever finish by a Serbian / Yugoslavian team, which was equalled in the 1962 World Cup in Chile.

 While Yugoslavia never appeared in a World Cup final, their record at the biggest sporting competition in the world was very consistent.
 In their first eight appearances, spanning sixty years between 1930 and 1990, Yugoslavia only finished lower than seventh-place on one occasion.
 Their quarter-final finish in the 1990 tournament in Italy was one of their best, and also their last before the republic was divided.

 Appearing as Serbia and Montenegro for the first time in 1998, the Eagles managed to go undefeated through the group stage in France, beating Iran and the United States and drawing with Germany.
 Their run was ended in the Round of 16 after a 2-1 loss to the Netherlands.

 Eight years later in Germany, the Serbs lost all three of their matches.
 The Netherlands defeated them once again, while a 6-0 loss to Argentina ended any chance of the Eagles qualifying.
 This proved to be their worst performance at the tournament.